DiogoDores/FEUP-ESOF/Second project/Extreme Programmimg.md

   Extreme Programming delivers the software to the customers whenever they need it.
 The developers can always respond to ever-changing customer requirements.
 This is achieved my having multiple short development cycles, rather than a long one.
   XP emphasizes teamwork allowing managers, customers and developers to be apart of the same team.
 This allows the team solve a problem as efficiently as possible.
 EP can be divided into two concepts: **Values** and **Activities**.

+  ### Values
+  XP has 5 cornerstone values (the 5th was added in the second edition of *Extreme Programming Explained*).
+Communication, simplicity, feedback, courage and respect.

+   **Comumnication** is encouraged between programmers.
+Since XP is very focused on teamwork by communicating with one another the goal is to give all developers a shared view of what they are supposed to do.
+Of course, it is also beneficial to have a healthy communication with the customers, since they are the ones who dictate what the team should do.

+   In XP it is recommended to always start with the **simplest** solution.
+The YAGNI (You aren't gonna need it) approach is often used.
+Programmers don't focus much on future investments because they are very uncertain, and doing so may be a waste of valuable time and resources.
+Instead, they focus on taking one problem at a time, giving more effort for things they need for today, instead of next week or next month.

+   **Feedback** is closely related to communication and simplicity.
+The main feedback givers are the system, the customer and the team.
+Programmers have direct feedback from the system on the current state of their program through unit tests and compilation runs.
+The customers periodically evaluate the work of the developer team and state their opinion on whether the program is currently to their liking or not.
+The team can give feedback to one another stating if they are working correctly and give feedback to the customer by giving an estimate of time of how long a project will take and how much it will cost.

+   **Courage** is needed for certain tasks.
+As stated before, it takes courage to code for today instead of for tomorrow.
+It also enables developers to refactor their code whenever they find it appropriate (and sometimes refactoring can be extremely complicated).
+Courage is also knowing when to throw code away (code that is now obsolete or that no longer makes sense when refactoring).
+It makes the developers more persistent when struggling and able to take their problems head on.
+They don't give up because they know that the next day they might be able to find a solution.

+   **Respect** is a very important value.
+Programmers should not disrespect the problems of other members of their team.
+They don't commit code that may break the code of others and always discuss what their next step should be instead of acting as a lone wolf and facing the project without consulting others.

 ### Activities
   Activities can be divided into 4 main software development processes: coding, testing, listening and designing.